William Ulmer Brewery: Engine–machine building

 On Belvidere Street, to the southwest of the brew house, is the engine–machine building, built as a two-and-three-story structure in 1885.
-It also contained brick archivolts; a projecting pilaster separating the building's two bays; and a cornice made of brick.
+It also contained brick archivolts; a projecting pilaster separating the building's two pairs of bays; and a cornice made of brick.
+The structure measures 90 ft wide and 40 ft deep.
 The three-story portion is located just southwest of the main brew house, and their facades are flush with each other.
+The design of the engine–machine building's facade copied that of the main brew house.

-The northeastern half of the engine–machine building contains extra-high first- and second floors, such that the third floor of this building aligns with the fourth floor of the main brew house.
-This half of the building is composed of two bays, each with two windows.
-Combined with the main brew house, it makes a reverse "L" shape.
-The southeastern half is two stories, corresponding with the southwestern section of the main brew house.
-The first floor contains a garage as well as small window openings on the first floor.
-The facade has four windows on each floor with two windows to each bay.
-The first floor contains a garage.
+The northeastern half of the engine–machine building contains extra-high first and second floors, such that the third floor of the building aligns with the fourth floor of the main brew house.
+This half of the building is composed of four bays, each with one window; the bays are grouped into two pairs, and the first-floor windows have been partially bricked up.
+Combined with the main brew house, it forms an L-shaped structure.
+The southwestern half is two stories, corresponding with the southwestern section of the main brew house.
+The first floor contains two garage doors, a metal roll-down gate, and small window openings above the garage doors.
+The facade has four windows on each floor.
+Part of the side elevation, facing southwest, can also be seen from the street and contains round-arched windows; the western corner protrudes outward and likely contained a smokestack.
+The rear elevation, facing northwest, cannot be seen from the street but has eight window openings per story, four each from the northeastern and southwestern halves of the building.

+The engine–machine building has an open-plan interior.
+The northeastern half, formerly the machine house, has double-height first- and second-story spaces.
+The southwestern half, formerly the engine building, has garage spaces on the first floor and open-plan spaces on the second floor.
+The finishes are similar to those in the main brew house and its annex.
+When the brewery was in operation, the machine house's second story had an ammonia machine that could quickly turn liquids into gases and vice versa; it was powered by an engine on the first floor.
+The engine building contained large boilers and a smokestack.
+As at Brooklyn's other breweries, the William Ulmer Brewery's boilers used several tons of coal every day.